krivard/codalab-worksheets-wiki/Dev:-Deploying-CodaLab.md

 - PuTTY
 - PuTTYgen

-You can get them from the [PuTTY download page](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
+You can get them from here: [PuTTY download page](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

 For more information about using SSH to connect to Azure Linux VMs, see [How to Use SSH with Linux on Windows Azure](http://www.windowsazure.com/en-us/documentation/articles/linux-use-ssh-key/).

-### Use SSH to connect to your Build machine
+### Use SSH to connect to your VMs
 1. Launch PuTTYgen.
 1. Under **Actions**, click **Load**.
 1. Navigate to the location of the .key that is specified in your .codalabconfig file.